wbuchanan/crossvalidate/README.md

 contained in libcrossvalidate.
 In order to do this, users must implement a specific method/function signature:

-`real scalar metric(string scalar pred, string scalar obs, string scalar touse)`
+`real scalar metric(string scalar pred, string scalar obs, string scalar touse, | transmorphic matrix opts)`

 The function must return a real valued scalar and take three arguments.
-The three arguments are used to access the data that would be used to compute the metrics/monitors.
+The three arguments are used to access the data that would be used to compute the metrics/monitors and to provide a method to pass optional arguments to the underlying functions if supported.

 ### Data access
 Within the function body, we recommend using the following pattern to access